clj-python/libpython-clj/docs/new-to-clojure.md

 Clojure is a deeply functional language with pragmatic pathways built for mutation.
-All of the basic datastructures of Clojure are immutable.
+All of the basic data structures of Clojure are immutable.
 Learning to program in a functional manner will mean learning things like `map` and `reduce` and basically re-wiring how you think about problems.
 I believe it is this re-wiring that is most beneficial in the long term regardless of whether you become some functional programming